 Many of us use significant birthdays as a time to reflect on what we’re wearing.
 We ask ourselves, can I still wear this?
 The dreaded phrase “age appropriate” comes up a lot.
 Is age appropriate scaring you?
 Do you equate age appropriate with frumpy?
 Do you wonder what you should not be wearing at your current age (or any age)?

-Tips from a stylist – what to avoid to be stylish at 40 and beyond
+What to let go of to be stylish at 40 and beyond

 Things that do not fit, are the wrong size or a size you will never wear again